Making the Museum Autism Friendly – best practice from around the world

 Infiniteach apps feature social guides, games, tips and maps that highlight quiet areas, tactile spaces and sensory trigger points.
 Another feature of the app is a visual schedule, this helps visitors to make sense of the museum and tick off each area of the museum as they go around.

-Some people with autism can be reluctant to ask for help as approaching staff can cause anxiety.
+Some Autistic people can be reluctant to ask for help as approaching staff can cause anxiety.
 The app allows them to find answers to questions themselves.
 The museums have also catered to non-verbal visitors with the app.
 It includes communication tools.
 Users can press buttons to make their device ask a question or make a statement, such as “where is the bathroom” and “I need a break”.
 It also lets them talk about the displays, by communicating areas they are enjoying, and allowing them to ask questions such as “which is your favourite?”.
 This means the communication is two-way and visitors can use the app to enjoy the museum together.

-Lessening anxiety for visitors with Autism
+Lessening anxiety for Autistic visitors

 The guide is laid out like a story.
 It narrates what a visitor will see as they approach and enter the museum, and what they will encounter inside.
 It has plenty of pictures so people already know what the museum will look like before their visit.
 Social guides talk about what facilities are available, and how to get around the museum.
 They also mention trigger points, such as the need to queue for tickets.